rfirmn/Linear-Regression-Model/README.md

 This project presents a **Simple Linear Regression analysis** performed on an e-commerce customer dataset to explore and predict customer spending behavior.

+# Ecommerce Customer Spending Prediction

+This project presents a **Simple Linear Regression analysis** performed on an e-commerce customer dataset to explore and predict customer spending behavior.

 ## 📌 Project Overview

 The main objective of this notebook is to: